Sheikhizadeh/ACE/README.md

 ACE corrects substitution errors in single/paired-read Illumina archives using a k-mer trie.
 It uses multiple cores when available, requiring OpenMP.
-ACE has been tested on Linux, but should compile on any system in which g++ and OpenMP are available.
+ACE has should be be compiled on any Linux and Mac OS X system in which g++ and OpenMP are available.

 To compile the program: